Next Generation - Aboriginal Youth Wellbeing Study

 Collaborators

-Community partner organisations: The study has partnered with the following Aboriginal Community Controlled Health Organisations (ACCHOs): Central Australian Aboriginal Congress (Alice Springs); Derbarl Yerrigan Health Service (Perth); Mingaletta Aboriginal & Torres Strait Island Corporation (New South Wales).
-The ACCHOs act as the community hubs to assist with coordinating community outreach and to recruit potential participants.
+Community Partner Organisations: The study has partnered with two Aboriginal Community Controlled Health Organisations (ACCHOs): Derbarl Yerrigan Health Service in Perth and Mingaletta Aboriginal & Torres Strait Islander Corporation in New South Wales.
+These ACCHOs act as central community hubs, supporting outreach efforts and aiding in the recruitment of potential participants.

 Funding